 The Biggest Concentration in Britain

-Scientists have been studying the carvings for a few months now and according to CNN they believe this “may be the biggest concentration of apotropaic marks ever found in Britain.”
+Scientists have been studying the carvings for about a year now, and according to CNN they believe this “may be the biggest concentration of apotropaic marks ever found in Britain.”
 Somerset previously held the record with 57 witches’ marks.

 Experts haven’t been able to pinpoint any dates yet for when the markings were made, but it’s said similar designs have been found in houses built between 1550 and 1750.
 It’s been suggested that these markings were meant to help people prevent illness, death, and poor harvests.